asherkhb/mega2560/README.md

 2. RGB_LED - Use an approximate Sine wave to create a rainbow on an RGB LED.
 3. buzz - Play a tune on an active buzzer.
 4. servo - Move a servo around.
+5. LCD - Measure temperature with a thermistor & display on an LCD.